 Lisa Thipthorp, Policy and Operations Manager

 I made the natural move from RAF Association Welfare Project Manager to the RAF Families Federation in 2015 and have enjoyed every minute (well, mostly!) since I arrived.
 To be part of a committed team of experts whose purpose is to make life better for our serving personnel and their families is a very good reason to get out of bed in the morning!

 Being the Policy and Operations Manager has allowed me to get closer to some of the vast number of research projects being conducted around the country (and abroad).
 Research and evidence is at the heart of everything we do so it is vital that we work closely with these institutions.
 Happily, academics are very keen to ensure the voice of the family is heard and we are keen to ensure work is ongoing in the policy areas where greatest change and most significant positive impact is felt.

 Alison Cotton, Policy Advisor (Health & Additional Needs)

 I am delighted to be taking up this role with the RAF Families Federation and using my knowledge and experience to benefit members of the RAF and their families.
-I am moving out of education, where I have had a full career as a teacher and Special Educational Needs (SEN) specialist.
+I am moving out of Education, where I have had a full career, most recently in the area of Special Educational Needs (SEN).

 In March 2019, I also completed a three year MSc in Global Military Veterans and Families Studies at Anglia Ruskin University.
 My studies included reviewing the research around the area of the psychological impact of deployment on military personnel and the mental health of children who have a parent who has been deployed.
 My final assignment focussed on the importance of educating healthcare professionals, such as GPs and Nurses, to have an awareness of the military lifestyle and culture and to understand how it may impact on military personnel and their families’ lifestyle, health and behaviour.